Chengqunniu/T2A2/README.md

 * Id (PK, serial int, not null)
 * Price (int, not null).
 Creating a price column again is to ensure that if the price of the product changes later, the price here remains unchanged.
 Without this column, if we update the product's price, the price in the order details also changes, which results in inaccurate data in this table.
-* Order id (int, FK, not null).
+* Order_id (int, FK, not null).
 Links the order details table and orders table.
 One order detail must have a related order, and only relate to one order.
-One order may have many order details.
+One order may have one or many order details.
-* Product id (int, FK, not null).
+* Product_id (int, FK, not null).
 Links the product table and order details table.
 One order detail contains one product.
-A product may be included in many order details.
+A product may be included in zero or many order details.

 These two columns link to the orders and products table.